Is there a relationship between AGN and star formation in IR-bright AGNs?: THE SAMPLE

+Of the 382 AGNs with a $HerMES$ detection, 328 are obscuration-corrected, including 28 optical type 1 AGNs that are X-ray obscured.
+Most optical type 1 sources are unobscured (HR$<$-0.2, $\rm N_H < 10^{22}$ cm$^{-2}$ for z$\sim$2.5 and $\Gamma \sim 2$, \citet{hasinger08}).
+A total of 166 (43\%) objects have HR$>$-0.2 and are defined as X-ray obscured (correction factor $>$1).
+For the remaining 216 sources that are not X-ray obscured, the \lx\ errors are $\sim 15-25$\% due to statistical errors combined with the uncertainty in the spectral slope.
+Figure~\ref{fig:hr} shows the HR and $L_{\rm X}$ distribution of the main sample (defined below).

 In this study, we focus on the 323 far-IR detected X-ray AGNs with ${\rm L_X \ge 10^{42} \ergs}$ and at $0.2 < z < 2.5$ ({\bf Main sample}, Table~\ref{tab:sample}).
 Because of the requirement of FIR detection, hereafter we will refer to this main sample as IR-bright AGNs.
 This sample is reached after removing 26 sources with ${\rm L_X < 10^{42} \ergs}$ and 33 IR-bright AGNs outside this redshift range.
-The redshift range was based on the concern that low $z$ targets are more susceptible to obscuration, and high $z$ targets are limited by small number statistics.
-In the main sample, there are 46 obscured sources with HR$=$1, whose \lx\ are lower limits.
-The median and mean redshifts are $z=$0.94 and 1.04, respectively.
-About 60\% of the main sample have spec-$z$ (142 from BOSS, 29 from MMT, and 27 from M13), and the remaining 40\% are photo-$z$ targets from M13.
-The multi-wavelength data associated with the X-ray sources were taken from the 2XLSSdOPT catalog (C13).
-A matching radius of 6\,\arcsec\ (PSF for XMM) was used between the X-ray catalogs and the GALEX, CFHTLS, SWIRE, and UKIDSS catalogs.
+The redshift limits are motivated by the concerns that (1) at low $z$ ($z < $ 0.2 ) targets are more susceptible to obscuration because the observed energy range is lower.
+In fact, the absorption correction factor is on average $\sim$15\% higher below this $z$ cut.
+In addition, our subsample at $z < 0.2$ has a $>$2$\,\times$ larger dynamical luminosity range than at higher redshift, with many sources below the $10^{42}$ \ergs\ cut; (2) high $z$ targets are limited by small number statistics.
+The median and mean redshifts of the main sample are $z=$ 0.94 and 1.04, respectively.
+About 60\% of the main sample have spec-$z$ (142 from BOSS, 29 from MMT, and 27 from M13), and the remaining 40\% are objects with photo-$z$ from M13.
+The multi-wavelength data associated with the X-ray sources are taken from the 2XLSSdOPT catalog (C13).
+A matching radius of 6\,\arcsec\ (PSF for XMM) is used between the X-ray catalogs and the GALEX, CFHTLS, SWIRE, and UKIDSS catalogs.
 Detailed description of the matching criteria and references to the various catalogs can be found in C13.